ChaoticTrials/Website/docs/mods/skyblock-builder/user/join-team.md

+---
+description: Everything about requesting to join other teams
+---

 # Join requests
 ## Sending a join request
 You can send a join request to all teams if you're currently in no team by using `/skyblock join <team>`.
 That will